RahulSDeshpande/tyriar.github.io/_posts/2013-10-01-advanced-media-queries-with-sass-and.md

       }
     }

 This becomes very difficult to manage when you start using the same query in multiple places, or worse, when there is more than one type of media query.
-That's where our trusty pre-processors SASS or LESS come in.
+That's where our trusty pre-processors Sass or LESS come in.
 Not only do they allow us to write the media queries once and use everywhere, but we can place all of them together in their own isolated file to simplify future refactors.

-## SASS
+## Sass

-For SASS it's built into the `@mixin` system.
+For Sass it's built into the `@mixin` system.
 Version 3.2.0 brought with it the ability to include a block of content which you place the `@content` directive inside.

 **media-queries.scss**